top of page

 School Comprehensive Educational Plan Goals

-By June 2023, all elementary students will show an increase in reading comprehension skills by 5% from 58% to 63%, as measured by SANDI (RI10 and RF).
+By June 2024, all elementary students will show an increase in reading foundational skills by 5% from 57% to 62%, as measured by SANDI (RI10 and RF).

-By June 2023, all elementary students will increase their skills in Operations and Algebraic Thinking by 5% from 44% to 49%, as measured by SANDI (OA).
+By June 2024, all elementary students will increase communication skills to support greater independence by 5% from 76% to 81% as measured by the SANDI assessment (Communication Development subtest).

 Additional Information on our CEP Goals